CCBR/reneeTools/.github/CONTRIBUTING.md

 ```

 Then make the commit.
-Your commit messages should follow the
+Your commit message should follow the
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
 specification.
 Briefly, each commit should start with one of the approved types such as
 `feat`, `fix`, `docs`, etc. followed by a description of the commit.
 Take a look at the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 for more detailed information about how to write commit messages.

 ```sh
 git commit -m 'feat: create function for awesome feature'